ddeville/spillo-alfred/README.md

 An Alfred workflow that lets you search your bookmarks in [Spillo](http://bananafishsoftware.com/products/spillo).

+You can download the latest version of the workflow from [here](https://github.com/ddeville/spillo-alfred/releases/latest) or from [Packal](http://www.packal.org/workflow/spillo).

 ## Usage

 You can invoke the workflow by using the `spl` command in Alfred.